 Commitment to Excellent Attendance

 At Pirton Hill Primary we believe in children reaching their full potential, to acheive this it starts with children being in school and having excellent attendance.
-This year Hannah Buckledee will be continuing in her role as attendance officer, supporting families in achieving this vital commitment towards your child’s education.

 Our commitment includes:

 · Rewarding pupils who attend well and are punctual.
 This will be through our new reward system of:

 o Termly Prizes from the Pirton Hill ‘Pop-Up’ Shop

 o End of Year Treats!